ladybug-tools/ladybug-web/README.md

 * Code clean-up and updates to many variable names
 	* Always room from improvement
+	* Now mostly based on init, set and get paradigm
 * Analemma and sun position logic mostly - but not all - OK
 * Improve action of date sliders
 * Fixed updates time zone data always updating - even if no lat/lon changes
+* Light shadow box included just for debug - zoom out to see it all